microsoft/autogen/python/docs/src/index.rst

 At a high level, it provides a framework for inter-agent communication and a suite of independent components for building and managing agents.
 You can implement agents in
-different programming languages and run them on different machines across organizational boundaries.
+different programming languages and deploy them on different machines across organizational boundaries.
 You can also implement agents using other agent frameworks and run them in AGNext.

 To get you started quickly, we offers
 `a suite of samples <https://github.com/microsoft/agnext/tree/main/python/samples>`_.

+To learn about the core concepts of AGNext, read the following sections:

+- `Overview <core-concepts/overview>`_ on the architecture design.
+- `Foundation <core-concepts/foundation>`_ on agent runtime and inter-agent communication.
+- `AI Agents <core-concepts/ai-agents>`_ on how to build AI agents.
+- `Multi-Agent Patterns <core-concepts/patterns>`_ on multi-agent collaboration patterns.

 .. toctree::
     :caption: Getting started